Jonathan Borlée: European Championships 2010

 Coming into the European Championships in Barcelona, Jonathan Borlée had recorded a new national record of 44.77s at a Diamond League meeting in Paris, just weeks before the championships.
 This was the fastest European time.
 Borlée reached the final with two wins in the heats and the semi-finals in 45.91s and 44.71s respectively, the latter being a new national record again.
 In the final however, Jonathan could not fulfill the expectations and finished 7th in 45.35s.
 His brother Kévin became the new European Champion in 45.08s after an impressive sprint in the last 50 metres.

 The Belgian 4 × 400 m relay team reached the final.
 Borlée was spared in the heats, but won bronze together with Kévin Borlée, Arnaud Destatte and Cédric Van Branteghem with a time of 3:02.60s.

 2012

 The Belgian team won the 4 × 400 m at the European Championships.

-At the Olympics, Borlée set his current personal best and improved upon his brother's national record for 400m in the first round of the Olympics.
+At the Olympics, Borlée set his current personal best and improved upon his brother's national record for 400 m in the first round of the Olympics.
 His 44.43 was clearly the best of the round for the entire field.
 He was not able to match that time in the semi-final but qualified for the final where he finished 6th, .02 behind his brother in 5th.
 Had he been able to run 44.43 in the final, it would have been good enough for the silver medal.

 2015

-The Belgian 4 x 400 team that Borlée was in set a new area record in winning the gold medal of the European Indoor Championship.
+The Belgian 4 × 400 team that Borlée was in set a new area record in winning the gold medal of the European Indoor Championship.
 The team also finished 5th at the World Championship.